hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250514336v2-scaling-and-enhancing-llm-based-avsr-a-sparse-mixture-of-projectors-.md

 ---
 layout: default
-title: Scaling and Enhancing LLM-based AVSR: A Sparse Mixture of Projectors Approach
+title: "Scaling and Enhancing LLM-based AVSR: A Sparse Mixture of Projectors Approach"
 ---

 # Scaling and Enhancing LLM-based AVSR: A Sparse Mixture of Projectors Approach